sabourke/prefactor-1/docs/source/image.rst

 Image pipeline
 ==============

-This pipeline produces an image of the full FOV of the target data, using the full bandwidth.
+This pipeline produces a Stokes-I image (a Stokes-V image is also produced for quality-control purposes but is not ingested) of the full FOV of the target data, using the full bandwidth.
 The parset is named ``Pre-Facet-Image.parset``.

 Prepare target
 --------------

-The target data that result from the target pipeline are averaged and concatenated in preparation for imaging.
+The target data that result from the target pipeline (those specified in ``target_output_filenames`` of the :ref:`target_pipeline`) are averaged and concatenated in preparation for imaging.
 The steps are as follows:

 ``create_ms_map``